Scripture Reference:![]()

 - Discuss how Children learn at different age levels.

-- Encourage the class to sit by a family with small children in worship today.
+- Encourage the children to sit by a family with small children in worship today.
 They should only do this if they can be a good example for the child.
 Parents will not want another child to be a distraction.

 Crafts: